 - Emergencies occurring on school property during the day are reported to the Center for Learning by dialing 315-253-4899 and giving a message to the secretary.
-The Director of Adult Education and/or Assistant Superintendent for Educational Programs will be notified. - For security purposes, the School building is locked weekdays by 9:30 p.m. and unlocked by 7:45 a.m. by the maintenance department.
-Faculty is provided with keys to their assigned area. - There are designated parking areas for students at the Center for Learning.
+The Director of Adult Education and/or Assistant Superintendent for Educational Programs will be notified. - For security purposes, the school building is locked at all times.
+Faculty are provided with keys/swipe badges to their assigned area. - Nursing students are allowed badge access to the building during class times.
+Students should take care not to hold the door or allow other non-badged individuals entry to the building. - There are designated parking areas for students at the Center for Learning.
 Faculty encourages students to leave the building in pairs or groups in the evening.
 No one should leave alone. - The maintenance department personnel, under the direction of the maintenance supervisor, direct the Security and Safety program for the school.
 Maintenance personnel work under the direction of the Supervisor and in a cooperative relationship with the State, County and local public agencies. - Annually, during orientation, students and faculty review school policies concerning School Law enforcement printed in the school brochure.
 Information is distributed related to the Drug Free Schools Program.

-Offenses occurring on school grounds that were

-reported to security authorities or local public

-agencies within the last three years:
+Offenses occurring on school grounds that were reported to security authorities or local public agencies within the last three years:

 Murders 0

 Rapes 0

 Robberies 0

 Aggravated Assault 0

 Burglary 0

 Motor Vehicle Theft 0

 Sexual Assault 0